autoplot/documentation/javadoc/org/das2/jythoncompletion/support/LazyCompletionItem.md

+# org.das2.jythoncompletion.support.LazyCompletionItem

-# org.das2.jythoncompletion.support.LazyCompletionItemThe interface representing a completion item with lazy initialization
+The interface representing a completion item with lazy initialization

 ***
 <a name="accept"></a>
 # accept